Organ trade: Proposed solutions

-Ethical debate for organ trade
+Ethical debate

 The ethical debate of organ trade rests on whether or not people have an inherent right to sell their own organs and, if so, whether or not the potential harms of organ sales override that right.
-While in most democratic countries, there is an implied ethical right to what happens to one's body, in the US this right was dictated by the Scheloendorff decision through the court's opinion by Justice Benjamin Cardozo,"Every human being of adult years and sound mind has a right to determine what shall be done with her own body"However, this autonomy is limited in organ trade as governments and some ethicists argue the potential harm of organ trade outweighs the rights of an individual.
+While in most democratic countries, there is an implied ethical right to what happens to one's body, in the US this right was dictated by the Scheloendorff decision through the court's opinion by Justice Benjamin Cardozo:"Every human being of adult years and sound mind has a right to determine what shall be done with her own body."However, this autonomy is limited in organ trade as governments and some ethicists argue the potential harm of organ trade outweighs the rights of an individual.
 The closest legalized comparison of a right to bodily autonomy for financial gain would be prostitution.
 Currently 32 countries allow prostitution; none of them allow for the sale of an organ.
 Views on legalization of prostitution have often viewed it as a "necessary evil" and of prostitution can be legalized as long as the sex worker's human rights such as freedom of speech, travel, work, immigration, health insurance, and housing, are not deprived.
 Similarly, many argue that as long as the donors rights are respected and the trade is regulated, it would be ethically responsible for organ trade to exist.

 Organ trade also raises ethical and legal concerns for healthcare providers towards the treatment of patient.
 Specifically, currently there is little to no guidance on how does the doctor–patient relationship change if the patient received an organ through illegal means.
 Further more, if organ trade is legalized, an obligation for a physician to respect the patients wish to sell an organ.
 In the US, there is controversy on whether organ donation wishes are legally enforceable.
 The primary law governing organ donation is the Uniform Anatomical Gift Act (UAGA).
 However, it is widely considered inadequate as it is up to each state to regulate and uphold this law, with enforcement varying between states for cadaver body donation.
 Further more, donor shortages still persists in the United States.
 To avoid lawsuits, providers would violate UAGA and side with the next of kin and ignore any preexisting organ donation requests.
-As such, if organ trade is legalized, there will need to be ethical consideration on if a physician has a duty to perform financially motivated organ transplants.